 Epidemiological forecasting is critically needed for decision making by public health officials, commercial and non-commercial institutions, and the general public.
-The DELPHI group focuses on developing the technological capability of epi-forecasting, and its role in decision making, both public and private.
+The Delphi group at Carnegie Mellon University focuses on developing the technological capability of epi-forecasting, and its role in decision making, both public and private.
 Our long term vision is to make epidemiological forecasting as universally accepted and useful as weather forecasting is today.

-Geographically detailed real-time estimates (nowcasts) of Influenza-Like-Illness in the U.S.: ILI-Nearby
+Geographically detailed real-time estimates (nowcasts) of Influenza-Like-Illness: ILI-Nearby

-Weekly forecasts of Influenza-Like-Illness nationally and in 10 U.S. regions, by different forecasting methods: Delphi Flu Forecasting
+Weekly forecasts of Influenza-Like-Illness nationally and in 10 U.S. regions: Delphi's forecasts

 Publicly Available Tools